Pickering railway station: London and North Eastern Railway (1923 to 1947)

-British Railways (1948 to 1965)
+British Railways (1948 to 1966)

 Under British Railways (BR) the present station lost its characteristic overall roof in 1952 as an economy measure as corrosion meant it was unsafe.
-The NYMR was granted Heritage Lottery Funding for a number of schemes at Pickering station which includes reinstatement of the 1845 designed roof, which was projected to be complete by 2010, but was not officially unveiled until April 2011.

 At some time in the early BR period (probably at the same time that the overall roof was removed), Pickering lost its characteristic small W.H.Smiths bookstall on the up platform.
 This bookstall had been there since some time in the NER period, it appears in the background of views taken by local photographer Sidney Smith before and during the first World War, subjects include a local Sunday School outing.
 It also appears in a photo of a wedding group on the platform in early BR days, a copy of which is held in the NYMR Archives digital image collection.

-On 6 April 1959 the engine shed closed and Pickering's engine requirements were supplied by Malton shed.
+Railway closures started in 1950, with the closure of the line to Thornton-le-Dale, and in 1953, with the closure of the line to Kirkbymoorside.
+The engine shed closed in 1958 and Pickering's engine requirements were supplied by Malton shed.
 The turntable was also removed (by then there were no terminating passenger services, both branch lines having closed).

-Pickering station carried on as usual until its death knell was sounded in the Beeching Report of 1963 which planned the closure of all railways serving Whitby.
+Pickering station was proposed to close in the Beeching Report of 1963 which planned the closure of all railways serving Whitby.
 Despite a fierce local campaign of opposition the line between Rillington Junction and Grosmont closed for passengers on 8 March 1965.
 The line from Rillington as far as New Bridge signal box (about a mile north of the station) remained open for goods for a further year, a solitary signalman being retained at Pickering to work all the cabins needed by the goods trains.